Why is this medication prescribed?

 Other uses for this medicine

-Heparin is also sometimes used alone or in combination with aspirin to prevent pregnancy loss and other problems in pregnant women who have certain medical conditions and who have experienced these problems in their earlier pregnancies.
+Heparin is also sometimes used to prevent pregnancy loss and other problems in pregnant women with certain medical conditions who had issues in past pregnancies.
 Talk to your doctor or pharmacist about the risks of using this medication to treat your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.